When To Start Facebook Ads

 Organic social content means posts are not boosted or supported by advertising dollars.
 These posts are what will define your success or failures on social media.
 You are either providing value to your followers or you’re going to be ignored.

-Having an active profile is a must-have if you want success with Facebook Ads.
+Having an active profile is a must have if you want success with Facebook Ads.
 Many people will see your ad and want to learn more about you.
 If they click on your profile and see that you haven’t been active in over 3 months, that will throw up stop signs.
-Individuals may comment or send you a message, which is great!
+Individuals may comment or send you a message which is great!
 But if you let them sit unattended, you’re missing out on a valuable part of social media.
-Not only are you passing up a chance to talk to a potential customer, but you’re also missing out on engagements.
+Not only are you passing up a chance to talk to a potential customer, you’re missing out on engagements.
 Don’t throw stop signs in front of someone who’s interested in learning more about your brand.
 Those warning signs diminish the effectiveness of your efforts.

 What is social media “engagement”?